 The fundamental characteristic of a smart grid is its integrated communication and sensing network, which allows proactive management of the energy input sources as well as consumer demand.
 This communication capacity can and often will, be enabled by various technologies; however they all present different challenges and limitations.

 One solution uses communication via power lines.
-This solution is often the most cost effective on mass deployments, particularly in high-density population areas, since it requires only the addition of communication/sensing devices overlaid on the existing electric distribution infrastructure.
-Furthermore, by communicating on a medium (the power line) to which a meter, in-building appliances and all distribution grid equipment are already attached, it avoids the need for internal or bridging networks between technologies (and networks) that generate additional costs and raise dual-ownership issues when there is the requirement for troubleshooting, maintenance or upgrades.
-The PLT version of smart grid provides a real-time integrated communication and sensing network, combined with analytic software, which enables exploitation of smart grid potential.
+This solution requires only the addition of communication/sensing devices overlaid on the existing electric distribution infrastructure.

+Testing has shown PLC based ‘Smart Meter’ solutions to be sufficient for monthly readings or non-critical daily device communications

+An attractive alternative are the various wireless Smart Grid solutions being developed worldwide and applied in Europe.
+Ranging from point-to-multipoint solutions (e.g. cellular radio or satellite) through RF mesh solutions, and including hybrid deployments of both architectures.

 In Europe, ETSI TC M2M (Technical Committee Machine to Machine) is developing the response on European Mandate M/441.
 Smart meters as a device within smart grids are understood a part of broader machinery telecommunications.
 The deliverables contain a functional architecture on M2M, use cases for smart metering and the technical report on ETSI M2M plans and deliverables for the EU Smart Meter Mandate M/441.